Skip to main content

 If using Windows, a tool like WinSCP will enable this functionality.

-Onboard the Hotspot
+Onboard the Data-Only Hotspot

 Video Guide for Setup

-This Hands on with RAKstars session follows the steps provided in this guide.
+This Hands-on with RAKStars session follows the steps provided in this guide.